d-run/drun-docs/docs/zh/docs/en/blogs/2025/inside-vllm.md

 !!! note

-    I've also experimented with `LMCache` [[11]](https://www.aleksagordic.com/blog/vllm#ref-11), the fastest production-ready connector (uses NVIDIA's NIXL as the backend), but it's still at the bleeding edge and I ran into some bugs.
+    I've also experimented with [`LMCache`](https://github.com/LMCache/LMCache), the fastest production-ready connector (uses NVIDIA's NIXL as the backend), but it's still at the bleeding edge and I ran into some bugs.
 Since much of its complexity lives in an external repo, `SharedStorageConnector` is a better choice for explanation.

 These are the steps in vLLM: